ricomoss/july-2015-django-class/class3/topics.md

  - Update your field.html template to handle form errors.
  - Add a model in common called Review that will allow users to rate meals.
  - Modify the MealListView to include the average review rating.
- - Modify the MealDetailView to include a link to the ReviewListView, which links to the ReviewDetailView.
-Create templates and routes for each.
+ - Modify the MealDetailView to include a link to the ReviewListView, which contains the details of each review.
+Create a template and route - create a specific namespace in the common/urls.py for reviews.
 (Use the generate_reviews management script to create some review data for testing.)